 ” THIS IS A PANDEMIC, NOT AN EMERGENCY”

 Therefore, we need to follow the set rules and guidelines.
 I make a call to our Public Relations Officer to find out the procedure.
 He speaks to the government health officials and the local administration.
 We decide to follow the new protocol as mandated; we plan on collecting a nasopharyngeal and throat swab from the lady who left the world a few minutes ago.
-If the test result come negative, her mortal remains are handed over to the family and if found positive the health authorities take over the funeral procedures and contact tracing, so we are told.
+If the test result come negative, her mortal remains would be handed over to the family and if found positive the health authorities take over the funeral procedures and contact tracing, so we are told.
 We explain this to the patient attenders who thankfully understand the situation after a detailed counselling by our Medical Superintendent and me.
 The Medicine Resident on duty collects the sample and the Laboratory Technician with the Ambulance Driver transports the sample to the designated Laboratory.
 The Casualty staff look after the mortuary arrangements until the reports come, we have no choice but to wait.

 The patient’s attender before leaving says with folded hands,